9 Module 8: Literature In East Asia

 During the Heian Period (794-1193 CE), the kana syllabary came into common use, and was especially favored by ladies of the court.
 The world’s first novel, Tale of Genji (Genji monogatari), was written by Murasaki Shikibu about 1000 CE.
 The text is a complicated political and romantic work, involving almost 1000 characters and spans several generations.
 Great detail about the complex dynamics of social etiquette is provided, as well as evocative descriptions of subtle feeling.
 The main characters often communicate by letter, rather than by direct speech.

 Scene from a Genji scroll.
-(Painting by unknown artist, under Public Domain)
+(Painting by unknown artist, believed to be under public domain in the U.S.)

 Another important work is The Pillow Book, by another court lady named Sei Shonagon.
 More light-hearted than the Tale of Genji, the work consists of essays on court life, personal diaries, and lists of things of interest to the author.
 These and other works by women give a wonderful picture of life in the refined world of Heian aristocrats.

 Cover of The Tale of the Heike translated into English by Royall Tyler.
 Tyler taught briefly in the Department of East Asian Languages and Literatures at The Ohio State University in the late 1970s, counting Professor and current Department Chair Mark Bender as a student.
 Tyler is among the foremost translators of Japanese traditional fiction and Noh drama.
 His work includes a translation of The Tale of Genji.
-(Image from Penguin Random House)
+(Image from Penguin Random House, with cover art by Ando Hiroshige [1797–1858])

 The tone and theme of Japanese literature gradually changed as the Japanese abandoned their experiment with a Chinese-style government.
 The Japanese feudal system emerged in a sort of Middle Ages, with the constant martial strife among competing domains between the 13th and early 17th century leaving an imprint on literary works such as The Tale of Heike (Heike monogatari).
 Written as if performed by a lute (biwa) storyteller, Heike dates to around 1371 and recounts battles between the Taira and Minamoto families.
 It includes many scenes of great beauty in conjunction with death on the battlefield.
 The dominant aesthetic of many such writings is the melancholic feeling of sabi.